Son of Heaven: History and adoption

-"Son of Heaven", alongside The title "Tengeri Qaghan" which he had gained after defeating the Eastern Turkic Khaganate.
+"Son of Heaven", alongside the title "Khan of Heaven" (Tengeri Qaghan) which he had gained after defeating the Eastern Turkic Khaganate.
 Japanese monarchs likewise used a second title, tennō (天皇), that, like "Son of Heaven", appealed to the emperor's connection to Heaven.

 The title carried widespread influence across East Asia as the ancient Chinese monarchical title, tianzi (天子), "Son of Heaven", was later adopted by the Emperor of Japan during the Asuka period.
 Japan sent diplomatic missions to China, then ruled by the Sui dynasty, and formed cultural and commercial ties with China.
 Japan's Yamato state modeled its government after the Chinese Confucian imperial bureaucracy.
 A Japanese mission of 607 CE delivered a message from "the Son of Heaven in the land where the sun rises ... to the Son of Heaven in the land where the sun sets."
 But the Japanese emperor's title was less contingent than that of his Chinese counterpart; there was no divine mandate that would punish Japan's emperor for failing to rule justly.
 The right to rule of the Japanese emperor, descended from the sun goddess Amaterasu, was absolute.